 (a) Mostly comprised by long term investment programs implemented by XP CCTVM through its network of IFAs.
-These commissions and premiums paid are recognized at the signing date of each contract and are amortized in the statement of income of the Group, linearly, according to the investment term period.
+These commissions and premiums paid are recognized at the signing date of each contract and are amortized in the Group's income statement, linearly, according to the investment term period.